cocadev/rn-lbry-wallet-video-app/README.md

 ## Usage
 The app can be launched by opening **LBRY Browser** from the device's app drawer or via the shortcut on the home screen if that was created upon installation.

-## Contributing
-Contributions to this project are welcome, encouraged, and compensated.
-For more details, see https://lbry.io/faq/contributing

-## License
-This project is MIT licensed.
-For the full license, see [LICENSE](LICENSE).

-## Security
-We take security seriously.
-Please contact security@lbry.com regarding any security issues.
-Our PGP key is [here](https://keybase.io/lbry/key.asc) if you need it.